 We effected a reverse merger on December 31, 2006.
 Therefore, all quoted sales prices of our common stock through December 31, 2006 did not fully reflect the value attributable to our current operations of Protalix Ltd. Further, the trading volume for the common stock throughout 2006 was very small and trades were infrequent.
 This is common for a shell company that has no business operations.
 Under such circumstances, a small sales volume can have a disproportionate impact on sales price, a strong indication that the share price did not reflect true market valuation.
-Trading volume and trade frequency since December 31, 2006 also does not provide a guide to determining the fair value of our common stock because, to date, more than 99% of the shares of our common stock are not registered with the Commission and are not available for sale in the public market, the number of trades in the public market have been infrequent and the average daily volume continues to be very low.
+Trading volume and trade frequency since December 31, 2006 also does not provide a guide to determining the fair value of our common stock because, to date, more than 99% of the shares of our common stock are not registered with the Commission and are not available for sale in the public market, the number of trades in the public market have been infrequent and the aver age daily volume continues to be very low.
 If we elect to pursue an underwritten offering of our common stock, the common stock may be offered at a price that reflects a substantial discount to the market price of the common stock at the time of sale.
-The offer or sale of shares of common stock, which may have a material adverse effect on the trading market for our common stock.
+The offer or sale of shares of common stock at a discount to the reported market price may cause a decline in the market price of our common stock, which may have a material adverse effect on the trading market for our common stock.